Nexmo/nexmo-developer/_tutorials/client-sdk-ios-in-app-messaging.md

 # How to Add In-App Messaging to your iOS App

-This tutorial is an overview on the basic functionality of Nexmo Client In App Messaging on iOS.
+This tutorial provides an overview of the basic functionality of Nexmo Client In-App Messaging on iOS.

-## Before you begin
+## Prerequisites

 Make sure to add Nexmo Client SDK to your app.
-Find the details on how to do it [here](/client-sdk/setup/add-sdk-to-your-app/ios).
+Find the details on how to do it in the [tutorial](/tutorials/client-sdk-ios-add-sdk-to-your-app).

 ## Conversation

 A [Conversation](/conversation/concepts/conversation) is a shared core component that Nexmo APIs rely on.
-It connects Users and allows them to communicate.
+It connects [Users](/conversation/concepts/user) and allows them to communicate.

-### Create new conversation
+### Create a new conversation

 Use the `NXMClient` to create a new conversation: